 The crazier things get, the more I crave Nature time.
 Here's a list of my canoe trip postings, so I can locate them easily when I need reminding.
 As is made clear in one of them, the picture at the top of this blog is from a lake in Algonquin Park where I go camping every summer with some very special friends.

 Sure have had some awesome, awesome, awesome times while out on one canoe trip or another...

-** please note: the internal links inside these old postings no longer work, since this blog was re-located from its original spot.
+** please note: (most of) the internal links inside these old postings no longer work, since this blog was re-located from its original spot.
 Sorry about that!
-It's frustrating, for sure... (all my old postings can be located by using the link way down at the bottom of the main page, the Archive of past writings).
+It's frustrating, for sure... (links to EXternal material DO still work.
+All my old postings can be located by using the link way down at the bottom of the main page, the Archive of past writings).

 “The greatest joy in nature is the absence of man.” – Bliss Carman, Canadian poet (1861-1929)

 “After you have exhausted what there is in business, politics, conviviality, and so on – have found that none of these finally satisfy, or permanently wear – what remains?
 Nature remains. – Walt Whitman, poet (1819-1892)

 Quick YouTube on Nature (like, a minute long, I think??)